 Starting your day with one simple goal in mind will prompt you to actually do it.

-Prioritize your life: Not quite sure what life is all about?
+- Prioritize your life: Not quite sure what life is all about?
 You lack meaning and purpose?
 Make a list of the things that matter in your life.
-Think about what’s most meaningful to you (but will also be beneficial) and focus on the important tasks that will help you make progress.
+Think about what’s most meaningful to you (and beneficial) and focus on the important tasks that will help you make progress.

-Write it down: As obvious as it sounds, writing your main task for the day is the first thing you need to do.
+- Write it down: As obvious as it sounds, writing your main task for the day is the first thing you need to do.
 By putting our goal on paper we increase the likelihood of accomplishing it.
-Once you have it on paper you can glue it on your forehead or give it to your wife so she can later keep you accountable.
+Once you have it written down, you can glue it on your forehead or give it to your wife so she can later keep you accountable.

-Design your day: If you want to get shit done you need to design your day around your highlight.
+- Design your day: If you want to get sh*t done you need to design your day around your highlight.
 This means that you should first schedule time to accomplish your priority for the day.
 Then, everything else gets planned.